Servacek/dst-server-boot/README.md

 3. Run the `INSTALL.sh` file inside the newly downloaded directory and follow the instructions there.

 ## Features
-- Centralized configuration from `config.sh`
+- Centralized configuration from `config.sh`.
 - Custom command aliases for selected group of users for easier management of the server.
 - Ability to select specific core or core range for each of the cluster's shards.
 - Updating of the game's files on boot and file validation without overriding the `dedicated_server_mods_setup.lua` file.
+- Automatic adding of crontab jobs and sudoers rules any many more configurations were automatized!
+- Restarting on-failure per shard process.

 ![image](https://github.com/user-attachments/assets/06f0a6a1-ec9f-4ad1-aae0-4c50fa20843e)